 The most difficult issue you may face when ending a marriage is the custody of your child (or children).
 Child custody decisions made during a divorce will carry long-term consequences.

-A lawyer can play a vital role in protecting both your rights as a parent and the welfare of your child.
+A lawyer will play a vital role in protecting both your rights as a parent and the welfare of your child.
 In particular, the attorney can help you to work with your spouse on reaching a peaceful resolution, or parenting plan.
-Your attorney can also serve as your advocate in court if an agreement is not possible.
+Your attorney will also serve as your advocate in court if an agreement is not possible.

-To learn more, contact Harrison White, P.C.
+To learn more, contact KD Trial Lawyers.
 We not only have extensive experience in this area of family law, but we also approach each child custody case with the sensitivity it deserves.

 Types of Child Custody in South Carolina

 As you seek custody of your child during the divorce process, it will be important to determine which type of custody you are seeking.
-The main types are:
+Some cases are:

 - True joint custody means both parents have equal rights and responsibilities for major decisions concerning the child, including the child’s education, medical and dental care, extracurricular activities, and religious training; however, a judge may designate one parent to have sole authority to make specific, identified decisions while both parents retain equal rights and responsibilities for all other decisions.